KL13NT/iamnabil/src/markdown-pages/TimeManagement2.md

 path: "/blog/time-management-2/"
 date: "2019-12-05"
 title: "How I Manage My Time as a Student-Developer - Part 2"
-description: "A lot of my friends wonder how I manage to pass while working as a front-end developer.
-In this article, I'll explore my time management habits."
+description: "In this article I'll explore my time management habits.
+Part 2."
+introduction: "Negative influences are things that keep us from reaching our goals, and making a better life for ourselves.
+It's a hindrance to our performance and should be handled with strong arms."
 image: TimeManagement.jpg
 author: "Nabil Tharwat"
 length: 560